rust-lang/rust/active/0000-lifetime-elision.md

 ## Today's lifetime elision rules

-Rust currently supports eliding lifetimes in functions, so that
+Rust currently supports eliding lifetimes in functions, so that you can write

 ```rust
 fn print(s: &str);
 fn get_str() -> &str;
 ```

-become
+instead of

 ```rust
 fn print<'a>(s: &'a str);
 fn get_str<'a>() -> &'a str;
 ```

-The ellision rules work well for functions that consume references, but not for functions that produce them.
+The elision rules work well for functions that consume references, but not for functions that produce them.
 The `get_str` signature above, for example, promises to produce a string slice that lives arbitrarily long, and is either incorrect or should be replaced by